MARCH 16, 2019

 Lake Havasu is one of the most visited lakes in the west and was created by Parker Dam, a concrete arch-gravity dam that crosses the Colorado River 155 miles downstream from Hoover Dam.
-Built between 1934 and 1938, it is 320 feet (98 m) high, 235 feet (72 m) of which are below the Colorado riverbed, making it the deepest dam in the world.
+Built between 1934 and 1938, it is 320 feet (98 m) high(235 feet (72 m) of which are below the Colorado riverbed, making it the deepest dam in the world).
 Lake Havasu can store 647,000 acre·ft (798,000,000 m3) or over 210 billion gallons.
-The dam straddles the state border at the narrows the river passes through between the Whipple Mountains of California and the Buckskin Mountains of of Arizona.
+The dam straddles the state border between Arizona and California between the Whipple Mountains of California and the Buckskin Mountains of of Arizona.

 Lake Havasu City is an active destination for everybody.
 During the spring months, the community is joined by university students and has twice been featured during MTV's Spring Break coverage.
 For boaters, March to September are the prime months on Lake Havasu.
 The city is also home to the International World Jet Ski Final Races, multiple professional fishing tournaments, custom boat regattas, the Western Winter Blast pyrotechnics convention, Havasu 95 Speedway, the Chilln-n-Swilln Beer Festival and, of course, the Havasu Triathlon.

 To find out more about all the recreational opportunities in Lake Havasu or to check out dining and lodging options, go to www.golakehavasu.com.

 CHECK OUT THE LIVE WEBCAM FEED OF LAKE HAVASU

 March 14 - 17 Paddyfest Havasu*, 4 days of music and Irish fun - go HERE for more info

 3pm – 8pm Registration and Packet Pick Up at the Quality Inn

 5:00pm Age Group Athlete Meeting at Quality Inn